 In the games lots of people keep their starter throughout the game, even though there is the option to not use it.
 This because many of the starters have a solid movepool and set of stats.
 The idea is to assemble a strong team and most players have no reason to ditch what is probably their strongest to begin with.

 The competitive tiers, as well.
 As of X and Y, the Standard or "OU" (OverUsed) tier has just around 50 Pokémon in it, out of a total of 718.
 And up to the top 5 Pokémon in a tier are on more than 20% of teams, which means you'll be seeing the same Pokémon a lot.
-Pokemon is probably the only game on this page that regularly has tournaments only for mid-tier or low-tier Pokemon, due to the fact that the creators didn't even try to balance it.
+Pokemon is probably the only game on this page that regularly has tournaments only for mid-tier or low-tier Pokemon.
 Generally, underused (one step below OU) also has the same few Pokemon being used over and over, though.

 The move Stealth Rock was considered required on every serious competitive team in Generations 4 and 5.
 Stealth Rock is an entry hazard that deals damage based on type-effectiveness upon the opponent switching in.
 Rock-weak Pokémon take more damage, making them far more difficult to use — indeed, Pokémon such as Charizardnote whose HP gets cut in half when Stealth Rock is on the field became Tier Induced Scrappies because of this move alone.
 What made this move so omnipresent is that it takes only one turn to set up (unlike Spikes and Toxic Spikes, which stack), ensures KO's that would otherwise be risky, and the only move that removed entry hazards (Rapid Spin, an otherwise weak attack) could be blocked simply by having a Ghost-type on a team.
 It's telling that even in Generation 6, where the move Defog was buffed into an unblockable Rapid Spinnote on both sides of the field, making it a double-edged sword of sorts, Stealth Rock remains popular for its ease of set-up while Spikes and Toxic Spikes are beginning to fall by the wayside.